Why to avoid URLS ending in .0 for Google search-results

 Yahoo search: Wikipedia Windows 1.0

-This can pose some problems for websites who wish to publish software (think versions as 1.0, 2.0, …), or other articles relating to “x.0”.
-It’s easily resolved by changing the URL of course, but for automatic software which creates URLS (think WordPress, Yoomla), it’s a hard thing to do.
+At the time, this could pose some problems for websites that wished to publish software (think versions as 1.0, 2.0, …), or other articles relating to “x.0”.
+It was easily resolved by changing the URL of course, but for automatic software that creates URLs (think WordPress, Joomla), that was a hard thing to do.